Introduction to Radical Prostatectomy

 In 2007, prostate cancer was the most common newly diagnosed cancer among men in the United States.
 Although the incidence rates and mortality rates associated with prostate cancer have shown an overall declining trend, widespread screening and early diagnosis makes the management of clinically localized prostate cancer an ongoing challenge.
 After Walsh et al popularized the technique of anatomic nerve-sparing radical prostatectomy, open radical prostate surgery became a more desirable treatment for organ-confined prostate cancer.

-The image below depicts a portion of a minimally invasive radical prostatectomy.
+The video below shows a portion of a laparoscopic and robotic radical prostatectomy.

 See Prostate Cancer: Diagnosis and Staging, a Critical Images slideshow, to help determine the best diagnostic approach for this potentially deadly disease.